LonamiWebs/Telethon/readthedocs/extra/wall-of-shame.rst

 library.
 Said section is **not** for issues on *your* program but rather issues with Telethon itself.

-If you have not made the effort to 1. `read through the wiki <https://github.com/LonamiWebs/Telethon/wiki>`__ and 2. `look for the method you need <https://lonamiwebs.github.io/Telethon/>`__, you will end up on the `Wall of
+If you have not made the effort to 1. read through the docs and 2.
+`look for the method you need <https://lonamiwebs.github.io/Telethon/>`__, you will end up on the `Wall of
 Shame <https://github.com/LonamiWebs/Telethon/issues?q=is%3Aissue+label%3ARTFM+is%3Aclosed>`__,
 i.e. all issues labeled
 `"RTFM" <http://www.urbandictionary.com/define.php?term=RTFM>`__: